videofeedback/Unreal_Engine_SerialCOM_Plugin/README.md

 	- Float to Bytes			- Serial Float to Bytes
 	- Int to Bytes				- Serial Int to Bytes

+### "Serial COM" v3.0.0 (Beta) RELEASE NOTES

+- The "Serial COM" 3.0.0 Plugin now works nativelley in Unreal Engine 4.27/4.26/4.24 (PARTIAL SUPPORT WITH UE 5EA*) without having to re-build the project and possibly not be able to re-build for the lack of missing SDK's requirements.
+* Unreal Engine 5(Early Access) still requires to rebuild the plugin.
+UE5 is able to rebuild the plugin.
+Until a new method to rebuild the plugin for UE5 is available, this is the only version compatible with UE5.

+- The new plugin will appear in your plugin list as "Communication Serial Port (Serial COM)".
+On your blueprints, is going to be listed in the "Communication Serial" category list instead of "UE4Duino".
+Search for "Arduino, Serial, Communication" will also show the results for these functions.

+- Added Flow Control from the last UE4Duino 2.2.5's Pull request from "SG1EmberWolf"(https://github.com/SG1EmberWolf)
+	- Added "Open Serial Port with Flow Control"
+	- Added "Open Serial Port with Target and Flow Control"

   - The new module name changed from "UE4Duino" to "SERIALCOM".
 That also means that both plugins (potentially) can live together inside a blueprint without causing conflicts, but is not recommended.